8bitbuddhist/PixelMaestro/docs/utility.md

-#Utility
+# Utility
 The Utility class contains static methods for performing various internal operations.
-Its primary purpose is a replacement for stdlib on embedded devices.
+It's primary purpose is a replacement for stdlib on embedded devices.

 ## Calculating Absolute Values
 Using the `abs_int()` or `abs_float()` method returns the absolute value of an integer or float, respectively.

 ## Getting a Random Number
-The `rand()` method returns a random integer in the range of 0 - Int.MAX.
+The `rand()` method returns a pseudo-random integer in the range of 0 - Int.MAX.

-## Getting the Square of an integer
+## Getting the Square of an Integer
-The `square()` method returns an integer multiplied by itself.
+The `square()` method returns the square of an integer.